silverbulletmd/silverbullet/website/Library/Core/Page/Maintenance.md

 #meta

-We would like to keep our space clean, these are some tools that help you do that.
+We would like to keep our space clean.
+These are some tools that help you do that.

 # Aspiring pages
 This shows all page links that link to a page that does not (yet) exist.
 These could be broken links or just pages _aspiring_ to be created.